Page Templates page-templates

 If you have created a template that can serve as the basis of other templates, you can copy this template as a template type.

 1. Create a template as you would any Page Template.
-See Creating Page Templates.
+See Templates to Create Pages that are Editable with the Page Editor.
 This will serve as the basis of your template type.

 2. Using CRXDE Lite, copy the created template from the templates node to the template-types node under the template folder.